 Jobs in the community

 - Canadian graduate students may work anywhere.
 International graduate students may work up to 20 hours per week at on- or off-campus jobs.
-See the Working On or Off Campus handout on SFU's International Services for Students handouts page.
+See Employment and Volunteer for more information.

 - We frequently mention job postings in the graduate students and postdocs semi-private private Facebook group (an sfu.ca email address is required to be a member) or on Twitter.

 Understand your costs and build a budget

 - We created a downloadable budget shell with links to sources of information to build your own budget.
 Use this to better understand your financial situation.

 - We host a university-wide Fall Orientation for all graduate students every year.
 Hosted in a conference-style format, choose which sessions you wish to attend, learn about the services available to enhance your graduate student experience, and make some new friends.
 Learn more →

 Academic Unit Orientations